Arizona DOT uses QuakeWrap to strengthen, upgrade bridge status 2017-07-19

 The penstock repair using FRP presentation is scheduled as part of Hydrovision’s “Systems and Technology: What's New?
 What Works?” technical session, which features a group of industry specialists providing experience and lessons learned from a variety of applications, from tunnels and penstocks, to cloud applications.

 The presentation is scheduled for Thursday, June 29 at 11 a.m.
-More information on Hydrovision International 2017 can be found here.
+More information on this presentation is on the HydroVision website here.
 View the original announcement from QuakeWrap, Inc. here.Army and Navy Divers implement PileMedic at Pearl Harbor Demonstration 2017-03-24

 QuakeWrap, Inc. was proud to take part in a Joint Capability Technology Demonstration (JCTD) with the U.S. Transportation Command and U.S. Pacific Command (USPACOM).
 The demonstrations, in Pearl Harbor, Hawaii, involved U.S. Army and Navy divers implementing the U.S. Army Corp of Engineers PIER program.
 PIER allows for repair of a damaged structure within days instead of months, or even years, which in turn supports a variety of missions.
 Pier pilings were repaired with QuakeWrap's PileMedic product to demonstrate the equipment’s use in the field.

 “This is a culminating demonstration of a two-week assessment of novel pier repair capabilities,” said Kawakahi Amina, an Operational Manager with PACOM Logistics, Plans and Exercises, in a public PACOM news release.